manuel3053/wt_music_playlist_2025/docs/src/sections/components.typ

 - HomePage: the user can load a track, create a playlist, open a playlist or open the modal to sort the playlist
 - PlaylistPage: the user can add tracks to the playlist or open a track
 - TrackPage: the user can see data about the track and listen to it
-- Header: contains the logout and go to previous page button
+- Header: contains the logout and go to previous page buttons
 - Modal: shows the tracks in the playlist and the user can sort them

 The views are backed by two html files: